-- 1896- Ethiopian warriors, farmers, pastoralists, and women defeated a fully-armed Italian army at the Battle of Adwa, ensuring Ethiopia’s independence from colonisation.
+- 1896- Ethiopian warriors, farmers, pastoralists, and women defeated a fully-armed Italian army at the Battle of Adwa, ensuring Ethiopia’s independence from colonization.

-- 1905- In response to Germany’s oppressive colonisation of Tanganyika, Maji Maji warriors attacked their colonisers, and forced Germany to institute reforms.
+- 1905- In response to Germany’s oppressive colonization of Tanganyika, Maji Maji warriors attacked their colonizers, and forced Germany to institute reforms.

-- 1945- Trinidadian-born George Padmore organised a Pan-African Conference in Manchester, advocating for Black people across the world to link in solidarity.
+- 1945- Trinidadian-born George Padmore organized a Pan-African Conference in Manchester, advocating for Black people across the world to link in solidarity.

 - 1954- Dr. David Williams was born in Aruba, where he went on to become a social scientist and Harvard professor, studying how race relates to health inequities.

-- 1970- Assata Shakur joined the Black Panther Party in the U.S., after organising for Black liberation movements and against the Vietnam war.
+- 1970- Assata Shakur joined the Black Panther Party in the U.S., after organizing for Black liberation movements and against the Vietnam War.

-- 2006- Ellen Johnson Sirleaf, the first woman to be elected head of state of an African country, served as the President of Liberia until 2018, where she brought steadiness to the country after many years of civil war.
+- 2006- Ellen Johnson Sirleaf, the first woman to be elected head of state of an African country, served as the President of Liberia until 2018 when she brought steadiness to the country after many years of civil war.